• Skip to main content

 Gym Memberships

-Gym memberships can be pricey and I understand the benefits.
-Living in an area that has frigid winters, very few want to excercise outside.
-Even in areas where the summers are triple digits, its tough to get your exercise in.
+Gym memberships can be pricey, and I understand the benefits.
+Living in an area with frigid winters, very few want to exercise outside; even in areas where the summers are triple digits, it’s tough to get your exercise in.

-So dropping the gym membership and still finding creative ways to exercise is a challenge.
+So dropping the gym membership and finding creative exercise methods is challenging.

 Final thoughts on being a frugal living mom…